reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_09.md

 ## Review

-In this exercise, you have created a notebook and trained a machine learning model.
-You used Scikit-Learn to train the model and MLflow to track it´s performance.
+In that exercise, you created a notebook, loaded data, trained a machine learning model, integrated MLflow for experiment tracking, and explored your experiments using MLflow's tools.
+The specific implementations and details depended on your dataset and the machine learning problem you were working on.

-## proceed to the next exercise
+## You have successfully completed the lab